pfragkiad/ParserTests/README.md

 }
 ```
-A custom parser that uses custom types should derive from the ```Parser``` class.
-Because the ```Parser``` class does not assume any type in advance, we should override the ```EvaluateLiteral``` function which is used to parse the integer numbers in the string, In the following example we define the `+` operator, which can take an `Item` object or an `int` for its operands.
+A custom parser that uses custom types derives from the ```Parser``` class.
+Because the ```Parser``` class does not assume any type in advance, we should override the ```EvaluateLiteral``` function which is used to parse the integer numbers in the string.
+In the following example we define the `+` operator, which can take an `Item` object or an `int` for its operands.
 We also define the `add` function, which assumes that the first argument is an `Item` and the second argument is an `int`.
 In practice, the Function syntax is usually stricter regarding the type of the arguments, so it is easier to write its implementation:

 ```cs
 public class CustomTypeParser : Parser